AtActionPark/InadequateVisualizer/README.md

-Visit the [webAudioVisualizer page](https://atactionpark.github.io/InadequateVisualizer/) for more info.
+Visit the [TolerableVisualizer page](https://atactionpark.github.io/InadequateVisualizer/) for more info.